guidocella/eloquent-populator/readme.md

 ### Closure attributes

 Populator will call closure attributes in factory definitions and states together with those of custom attributes and with the same arguments.
-So like with custom attributes, they will receive the model with non-callable attributes and the return values of callable attributes that come before in the database set.
+So like with custom attributes, they will receive the model with non-closure attributes and the return values of closure attributes that come before in the database set.
 This means that you can do something like this:

 ```php
 $factory->define(Post::class, function (Faker\Generator $faker) {